 May 22-25, 2014 European election results are available here.
 In addition, Finland's Ministry of Justice's Election Unit has detailed results in Finnish, Swedish and English of the 2014 European election in Finland.

 The Parliament of the Republic of Finland, called the Eduskunta in Finnish and the Riksdag in Swedish, is composed of 200 members directly elected by universal adult suffrage for a four-year term of office.

-Members of the Eduskunta are elected by proportional representation (PR) in fourteen multi-member constituencies and one single-member district - the Swedish-speaking Åland Islands.
+Members of the Eduskunta are elected by proportional representation (PR) in twelve (previously fourteen) multi-member constituencies and one single-member district - the Swedish-speaking Åland Islands.
 Political parties and voters' associations may present candidates or lists of candidates.
 Parties may form electoral alliances and voters' associations may form joint lists.
 The lists are open, and electors cast a ballot for a particular candidate in a list rather for than a party.

 Multi-member constituency seats are apportioned according to the largest average method of proportional representation (PR), conceived by the Belgian mathematician Victor d'Hondt in 1899.
 Parties that form an electoral alliance are treated as a single group, as are voters' associations belonging to a joint list.
 There is no statutory threshold for participation in the allocation of multi-member constituency seats, although the application of the d'Hondt rule introduces a de facto threshold at the constituency level - which smaller parties may overcome by forming electoral alliances.
 The single-member seat in Åland is filled by the plurality or first-past-the-post method, under which the candidate obtaining the largest number of votes in the constituency is elected.

 List seats in each constituency are allocated to candidates that obtain the largest number of votes within the list or group of lists, up to the total number of seats won by the list or group.